Making a Christmas bow is as easy as 1-2-3. It doesn’t get any easier than using this method.

 This simple Christmas bow is created using 4 pieces of ribbon, no fancy loops, no twisting around your thumb, and no complicated tutorial that you need to watch 3 times before you understand it.

-I put together a simple bow to use on my mantle as the center point for my garland.
+I put together a simple bow to use on my mantle as the center point for my new garland from Mackenzie Childs HERE.
 I wanted a long tail to hang down, but you can use a shorter piece of ribbon for your tail.

 Now that we have completed the One Room Challenge “Home Wine Cellar” – One Room Challenge – Final Reveal I am in full on Christmas decor mode!
 I have so much to do, I like having all my decorations up before Thanksgiving.
 What about you, do you wait until after Thanksgiving to decorate for Christmas?